WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 When you deal damage with a warlock spell of 1st level or higher, you can choose to take an amount of fire damage up to your warlock level.
 One target takes twice as much fire damage as you took.

 #### Havoc
 Starting at 6th level, you can duplicate certain spell effects.
-When you cast a warlock spell with a Fel Sorcery spell slot that targets only one creature and doesn't have a range of self, you may expend a soul shard to cast the spell a second time without expending a spell slot, targeting a second creature in range of the spell.
+When you cast a warlock spell using a Fel Sorcery spell slot that targets only one creature and doesn't have a range of self, you can expend a soul shard to target a second creature in range with the same spell.

 #### Unending Resolve
 At 10th level, when you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Intelligence modifier + your warlock level (minimum of 1).